textpattern/textpattern.github.io/tags/article-custom.md

 ### Version 4.0.7

 Can be used as a container tag.
-@id@ attribute can take a comma-separated list of IDs.
+`id` attribute can take a comma-separated list of IDs.
 @wraptag@ and @break@ attributes added.

 ### Version 4.0.6